micahstubbs/adit/readme.md

 ### Latest Updates

+* Reworked sleepy component to utilize `CANNON.js` built-in sleepiness and control damping.
+In WebVR Chromium 56, this can cause `dynamic-body` entities to be obliterated.
+Can use v55 WebVR build instead.
+When releasing objects now:
+      * Objects with low momentum will go to sleep (become idle).
+        This makes it easier to place a plot still without any residual spin or motion.
+      * Objects released with significant momentum will cease linear motion quickly, but will continue to spin in place.
+This makes it easy to make a plot animated by giving a flick of the wrist when releasing.
 * Added `aframe-stretch` to scale the scatterplot by grabbing and stretching with two hands
 * Changed to [aframe-physics-system](https://github.com/donmccurdy/aframe-physics-system)